Plus: Huge List of Educational Games that Make Great Gifts

 Math

 Number sense is an important skill.
 Yet, math can be intimidating for many kids (and adults!).
-There are many math curriculums that include hands-on learning through play for this very reason.
+Many math curricula include hands-on learning through play for this very reason.
 You can gain those same benefits by incorporating math games into your weekly lesson plan.
 Check out our starter list of math games below.

 - Yahtzee